 One of the most beautiful places to visit in Munich is definitely the Nymphenburg Palace.
 If you are looking for a nice getaway from the crowded old town then you should definitely consider visiting the baroque palace built by Agostino Barelli starting from 1664 (read my list of the top 50 things to do in Munich for more inspiration, though!).

 It is equally famous for the Nymphenburg porcelain that is still being produced here (there is actually a big showroom you should visit!).
+For me, it’s actually the best castle you could visit in Munich.
 Anyways, here is what you need to know to visit Nymphenburg palace:

 Note: I earn a small commission for purchases made through links in this article

 Nymphenburg Palace Tour

 To me, Nymphenburg is more about the surrounding parks than interior splendor, but it still pays off to do a Nymphenburg Palace tour.
 The “Steinerner Saal” (Stone hall) would be the main reason to do so.